Pan-Canadian Geoscience Strategy

 - calls from governments and stakeholders to explore options for improving public geoscience coordination and funding

-- federal, provincial and territorial Minister commitments under agreements such as the 2017 Intergovernmental Geoscience Accord (9 pages, 2 MB), the Canadian Minerals and Metals Plan and the related Action Plan 2020
+- federal, provincial and territorial Minister commitments under agreements such as the 2022 Intergovernmental Geoscience Accord, the Canadian Minerals and Metals Plan and the related Action Plan 2020

 Members of the National Geological Surveys Committee (NGSC) have agreed to coordinate their efforts on the following priority areas: